JHubi1/ollama-app/README.md

 ### Installation

 You'll find the latest recommended version of the Ollama App under the [releases tab](https://github.com/JHubi1/ollama-app/releases).
 Download the correct executable onto your device and install it.
+If you want to install on a desktop platform, you might also have to follow the steps listed below, under [Ollama App for Desktop](#ollama-app-for-desktop).

 Alternatively, you can also download the app from any of the following stores: